lsy617004926/lsy617004926.github.io/_pages/about.md

 Outside of my academic work, I enjoy building my own quantitative trading system and maintain a quantitative investment database, which I am currently integrating with stock and cryptocurrency exchanges.

+After talking so much about my geeky activities, I should also mention that I’m a passionate fan of stand-up comedy and have a interest in existentialist philosophy.

 Research Interests
 ======